LeidenHuman/LeidenHuman.github.io/_posts/2023-09-13-computational-dialectology-workshop.md

 Location: Digital Lab, P.J.
 Veth 1.07

 ### Date & Time
-The workshop will run from Oct 2023 - Apr 2024.
+The workshop will run from Oct 2023 - Nov 2023

 ### Availability
 This workshop is only available in person.
 Please register [here](https://fd24.formdesk.com/universiteitleiden/form692543424)